TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 ### Grace period

-If grace period has been enabled, when there is a problem with the payment method when a billing cycle ends recurring billing will transition to a grace period.
+If grace period is enabled, subscriptions transition to grace period if there are issues in the payment method at the end of a billing cycle.
-<span style="color:#e11d21">During a grace period the user must be able to access recurring billing content.</span>
+<span style="color:#e11d21">During grace period, the user should be able to access subscription content.</span>
-For further details please refer to [Grace period](https://developer.android.com/google/play/billing/subs#grace)
+For further details, refer to [Grace period](https://developer.android.com/google/play/billing/subs#grace).

-> <span style="color:#e11d21">**Warning!)**</span> If recovery is performed through a payment method change, etc. during the grace period, auto-renewal resumes.
-The TOAST IAP notifies of the payment results regarding the renewed purchase through the purchase update listener (IapService.PurchaseUpdatedListener).
-The game or app must make sure that an unnecessary popup isn't exposed to the user by the purchase update listener during an important action.
+> <span style="color:#e11d21">**Warning!)**</span> If a user recovers subscription by fixing the payment method, etc. during the grace period, auto-renewal is resumed.
+TOAST IAP notifies of the payment results regarding the renewed purchase through the purchase update listener (IapService.PurchaseUpdatedListener).
+The game or app must make sure that an unnecessary pop-up isn't exposed to the user by the purchase update listener during an important action.

 #### Ordinary subscription product (AUTO_RENEWABLE))

-* During a grace period ordinary subscription products must be able to access recurring billing content.
+* During grace period, ordinary subscription products must be able to access subscription content.
-* Queries can be made with ToastIap.queryActivatedPurchases() during grace period.
+* During grace period, they can be queried with ToastIap.queryActivatedPurchases().

 #### Consumable subscription product (CONSUMABLE_AUTO_RENEWABLE)

 * Once grace period begins, Google issues a new receipt.
-If the payment method isn’t modified, however, the payment is placed on hold or cancelled.
+However, if a user does not fix the payment method, the payment is placed on hold or cancelled.
-* Consumable subscription products cannot be queried with ToastIap.queryConsumablePurchases()to prevent consumption of products during grace period.
+* Consumable subscription products cannot be queried with ToastIap.queryConsumablePurchases() to prevent consumption of the products during grace period.

-### On hold
+### Account hold

-This refers to a user state where renewal failed due to a payment method problem.
+Account hold refers to a user's state when renewal failed due to a payment method issue.
 If payment fails, more attempts will be made during grace period.
-If payment fails during the grace period as well, the recurring billing is placed on hold.
+If payment fails even during the grace period, the subscription is placed on hold.
-Users placed on hold cannot access recurring billing content.
+Users placed on hold cannot access subscription content.
-Account hold period is 30 days maximum.
+Account hold period is up to 30 days.
-If the payment method is not changed before the hold period ends, the subscription will be cancelled.
+If the payment method is not fixed before the account hold period ends, the subscription will be cancelled.
-For further details, please refer to [Account hold](https://developer.android.com/google/play/billing/subs#account-hold)
+For further details, refer to [Account hold](https://developer.android.com/google/play/billing/subs#account-hold).

-> <span style="color:#e11d21">**Warning!)**</span> If recovery is performed through a payment method change, etc. during the account hold period, auto-renewal resumes.
-The TOAST IAP notifies of the payment results regarding the renewed purchase through the purchase update listener (IapService.PurchaseUpdatedListener).
-The game or app must make sure that an unnecessary popup isn't exposed to the user by the purchase update listener during an important action.
+> <span style="color:#e11d21">**Warning!)**</span> If a user recovers subscription by fixing the payment method, etc. during the account hold period, auto-renewal is resumed.
+TOAST IAP notifies of the payment results regarding the renewed purchase through the purchase update listener (IapService.PurchaseUpdatedListener).
+The game or app must make sure that an unnecessary pop-up isn't exposed to the user by the purchase update listener during an important action.

 #### Ordinary subscription product (AUTO_RENEWABLE))

-* During account hold period ordinary subscription products must be able to access recurring billing content.
+* During account hold period, ordinary subscription products cannot access subscription content.
-* Queries through ToastIap.queryActivatedPurchases() are unavailable while subscription is on hold.
+* During account hold period, they cannot be queried with ToastIap.queryActivatedPurchases().

 #### Consumable subscription product (CONSUMABLE_AUTO_RENEWABLE)

-* Consumable subscription products do not create new purchases while subscription is on hold.
+* During account hold period, consumable subscription products do not create new purchases.
-* Queries for new purchases through ToastIap.queryConsumablePurchases()are unavailable while subscription is on hold.
+* During account hold period, new purchases cannot be queried using ToastIap.queryConsumablePurchases().

 ### Pause

-Using the pause function allows the user to pause the recurring billing for anywhere from 1 week to 3 months.
+Setting the pause feature allows the user to pause the subscription for a time period from 1 week to 3 months.
-Recurring billing pausing will take effect after the current subscription period ends.
+The pause of subscription will take effect after the current subscription period ends.
-When the pause period ends, recurring billing will automatically resume.
+When the pause period ends, subscription will automatically resume.
-For further details, please refer to [Pause](https://developer.android.com/google/play/billing/subs#pause)
+For further details, refer to [Pause](https://developer.android.com/google/play/billing/subs#pause).

-> <span style="color:#e11d21">**Warning!)**</span> Auto-renewal resumes when the pause period is over.
-The TOAST IAP notifies of the payment results regarding the renewed purchase through the purchase update listener (IapService.PurchaseUpdatedListener).
-The game or app must make sure that an unnecessary popup isn't exposed to the user by the purchase update listener during an important action.
+> <span style="color:#e11d21">**Warning!)**</span> When the pause period is over, auto-renewal is resumed.
+TOAST IAP notifies of the payment results regarding the renewed purchase through the purchase update listener (IapService.PurchaseUpdatedListener).
+The game or app must make sure that an unnecessary pop-up isn't exposed to the user by the purchase update listener during an important action.

 #### Ordinary subscription product (AUTO_RENEWABLE))

-* During pause period ordinary subscription products must be able to access recurring billing content.
+* During pause period, ordinary subscription products cannot access subscription content.
-* Queries through ToastIap.queryActivatedPurchases() are unavailable while subscription is paused.
+* During pause period, they cannot be queried with ToastIap.queryActivatedPurchases().

 #### Consumable subscription product (CONSUMABLE_AUTO_RENEWABLE)

-* Consumable subscription products do not create new purchases while subscription is paused.
+* During pause period, consumable subscription products do not create new purchases.
-* Queries for new purchases through ToastIap.queryConsumablePurchases()are unavailable while subscription is paused.
+* During pause period, new purchases cannot be queried with ToastIap.queryConsumablePurchases().

-### Reapplying for recurring billing
+### Resubscription

-Setting the recurring billing resubscribe function will allow the user to reapply for recurring billing that has been cancelled within 12 months of the expiry of the recurring billing.
+Setting the resubscription feature will allow the user to reapply for subscription that has been cancelled within 12 months of the expiry of the subscription.
-Recurring billing resubscription will create a new recurring billing and purchase token.
+Resubscription will create a new subscription and purchase token.
-After a recurring billing has expired, the user can use the Google Play recurring billing center to repurchase the same product for up to 1 years after expiry.
+After a subscription has expired, the user can use the Google Play Subscription Center to repurchase the same product for up to 1 year after expiry.
-For further details please refer to [Recurring Billing Resubscription](https://developer.android.com/google/play/billing/subs#resubscribe)
+For further details, refer to [Resubscribe](https://developer.android.com/google/play/billing/subs#resubscribe).

 > <span style="color:#e11d21">**Warning!)**</span> User data (IapPurchase.getDeveloperPayload()) cannot be used because purchases are not carried out in an in-app or game screen.
-> <span style="color:#e11d21">**Warning!)**</span> If recurring billing resubscription was used to purchase a subscription product from the Google Play Store, the TOAST IAP notifies of the payment results regarding the purchase through the purchase update listener (IapService.PurchaseUpdatedListener).
-The game or app must make sure that an unnecessary popup isn't exposed to the user by the purchase update listener during an important action.
+> <span style="color:#e11d21">**Warning!)**</span> If resubscription was used to purchase a subscription product from the Google Play Store, the TOAST IAP notifies of the payment results regarding the purchase through the purchase update listener (IapService.PurchaseUpdatedListener).
+The game or app must make sure that an unnecessary pop-up isn't exposed to the user by the purchase update listener during an important action.

-## TOAST IAP Class Reference
+## NHN Cloud IAP Class Reference

 ### ToastIapConfiguration

-Refers to IAP configuration information which is applied as parameter for TOAST IAP initialization method.
+IAP configuration information which is used as a parameter for the NHN Cloud IAP initialization method.

 ```java
 /* ToastIapConfiguration.java */